nishant51/nishant51/README.md

 ### :woman_technologist: About Me :
 I am a Learner and tech enthusiastic <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nepal.

-- :telescope: I’m working ond a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working on becoming a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.